Vaibhav-Ankolekar/College-Notes-Vault/User Interface Design/QB2 Answers.md

 ---
 ### Q6.
 What is the goal of your data gathering session ?

+The goal of a data gathering session in the context of user interface design is to collect information and insights about the users, their needs, and the context of use.
+This information is then used to inform the design of the user interface to ensure that it meets the needs of the users and is easy and efficient to use.

+During a data gathering session, a variety of techniques can be used to collect data, such as interviews, surveys, observations, and focus groups.
+The data collected can include demographic information, user goals and tasks, user preferences, user feedback, and usability issues.

+The ultimate goal of a data gathering session is to gain a deep understanding of the users and their needs, so that the resulting user interface design is effective, efficient, and satisfying to use.
+By collecting and analyzing data, user interface designers can create designs that are tailored to the needs of their target audience and that meet the requirements of the organization or project.

+Some of the common goals of a data gathering session in user interface design are:

+1. ***To identify user needs and preferences*** - By collecting data about the users' needs and preferences, designers can ensure that the resulting user interface meets the needs of its intended users.

+2. ***To identify user goals and tasks*** - By understanding the goals and tasks that users are trying to accomplish with the system, designers can create interfaces that are efficient and effective.

+3. ***To identify usability issues*** - By observing users interacting with the system, designers can identify usability issues and make design changes to address them.

+4. ***To identify opportunities for innovation*** - By gaining a deep understanding of the users and their needs, designers can identify opportunities for innovation and create new and better solutions to meet those needs.

+The goal of a data gathering session in user interface design is to collect information that will be used to create a user interface that is intuitive, efficient, and effective for its intended users.

 ---
 ### Q7.
 Enlist three broad categories of evaluation.